apache/nuttx/configs/arduino-due/README.txt

   PD30  N/A         N/A          PE30  N/A          N/A         PF30  N/A         N/A
   PD31  N/A5        N/A          PE31  N/A          N/A         PF31  N/A         N/A
   ----- ---------- ---- -------- ----- ------------ ---- ------ ----- ----------- ---- ---------

+Rev 2 vs. Rev 3
+^^^^^^^^^^^^^^^

+  This port was performed on the Arduino Due Rev 2 board.
+NuttX users have reported issues with the serial port on his Aduino Due Rev 3 board.
+  That problem was resolved as by configuring the UART0 RXD with a pull-up (see include/board.h).
+That fix as well as any others that we may find will be enabled by selecting

+    CONFIG_ADRUINO_DUE_REV3=y

 ITEAD 2.4" TFT with Touch
 ^^^^^^^^^^^^^^^^^^^^^^^^^